TL;DR

 Network beyond your immediate supervisor.
 Large organizations contain multiple departments; smaller ones connect to partner agencies.
 Someone in the building—or the network—works in your area of interest.
 Informational conversations, cross-departmental meetings, or collaborative projects can connect you with your actual field even when your formal placement sits elsewhere.

 Attend trainings and events beyond your required activities.
 If your organization offers webinars on topics aligned with your goals, participate.
-These learning opportunities exist independently of your project assignments and can supplement skill development in your desired direction.
+These learning opportunities exist independently of your project assignments.

 Maintaining Career Focus Alongside Practicum